gizemdal/CUDA-Path-Tracer/README.md

 ## Project Description ##

 This is a CUDA-based path tracer capable of rendering globally-illuminated images very quickly with the power of parallelization.
+Check out the [CUDA Denoiser](https://github.com/gizemdal/Project4-CUDA-Denoiser) project to see how the denoising approach discussed in the [Edge-Avoiding A-Trous Wavelet Transform for fast Global Illumination Filtering](https://jo.dreggn.org/home/2010_atrous.pdf) paper by Dammertz, Sewtz, Hanika, and Lensch is implemented for a CUDA path tracer.

 **Features**

 * Shading Kernel with BSDF Evaluation
   * Uniform diffuse
   * Perfect specular reflective (mirror)
-  * Perfect specular refractive (glass)
+  * Perfect specular refractive
   * Fresnel dielectric
   * Imperfect specular (glossy)
 * Path Continuation/Termination with Stream Compaction